Before we discuss the causes of and solutions for low self-esteem, let us first understand how self-esteem affects our lives.

 Some people wonder how they can “face their problems” when the problem is their face!

-Sometimes, people don’t feel beautiful – a common cause of their low self-esteem.
+Sometimes, people have problems with their body image and don’t feel beautiful – a common cause of their low self-esteem.
 This may even cause them to have social withdrawal symptoms.

 Here is a story from my experience –